 After the success of Gunsmoke, Jim stayed with the television western.
 From 1976 through 1979 he starred in "How the West Was Won," which was rated as the fifth all time mini-series.
 His last television series was the police drama "Big Jim McLain" in the early 1980's.

 Throughout his career, James Arness received numerous awards and honors for his work and dedication to law enforcement.
 He has twice been made an Honorary United States Marshal in recognition of his many contributions to their charitable activities over the years.
 Jim has been inducted into the Cowboy Hall of Fame in Oklahoma City and received numerous Western Heritage Awards.

 During World War II, Jim served his country at Anzio where he was wounded and was awarded the Purple Heart.

 Over the years Jim has given his time and personal donations to several non-profit organizations.
 In 1968, he donated his 1,400 acre ranch in Northern Los Angeles County to the Brandis Institute.
 He also donated his 60 ft. catamaran 'Sea Smoke', that was specially built for him, to the Sea Scouts.

 These days Jim is busy with many projects and charity involvements.
 One closest to his heart is the United Cerebral Palsy organization.
 Jim is also hard at work on his long-awaited autobiography.
 Jim and his wife Janet live in the Brentwood area of Los Angeles and are actively involved with their family, three sons and three grandchildren.

 Warning Copyright Disclaimer

-Any reproduction of photos or autobiography is strictly prohibited without the written permission of James Arness
+Any reproduction of photos, autobiography or text is strictly prohibited without the written permission of Janet Arness